symonb/symonb.github.io/docs/math/quaternions/quaternions_derivative.md

 \end{gather}
 $$

-It takes gyroscope measurements in the local frame (drone frame) and quaternion that describes the transformation from the global frame to the local frame.
-If you want to use the same quaternion but measurements are in the global frame you need to use:
+It takes gyroscope measurements in the local frame (drone frame) and a quaternion that describes the transformation from the global frame to the local frame.
+If you want to use the same quaternion but the measurements are in the global frame, you need to use:

 $$
 \begin{gather}